How to Use Apple AirTags For Tracking Luggage When Traveling

 Shop for Apple AirTags and accessories at Staples >

-AirTags only work newer phone models, iPhone 6s or iPhone 6s Plus or newer, and must be running at least iOS 14.5.
+AirTags only work with newer phone models, iPhone 6s or iPhone 6s Plus or newer, and must be running at least iOS 14.5.

 If you’re not sure what iPhone you have or iOS version you are running, go to Settings —> General —> About.
 There you’ll be able to see your iPhone Model and current Software Version.